skunnavakkam/skunnavakkam.github.io/content/blog/how-to-slowdown-edit/index.md

 The actual pause, then, would look like the following:
 1. **Labs Keep Inference Compute**: Models are good for the world - labs should serve them
-2. **Labs Are Allowed Some Finetuning**: Labs should be allowed to finetune models and instead are limited to some number of training runs per time interval, at some compute intensity
+2. **We should enforce no-training through verification**: Labs shouldn't be able to own training compute
-3. **Labs Should Dedicate Much of Current Training Compute to Safety**: Enforcing this is probably difficult, but OpenAI's past superalignment efforts are a good inspiration, dedicating 20% of organization compute to safety research with the rest used on inference
+3. **Labs Should Dedicate Much of Current Training Compute to Safety**: Enforcing this is probably difficult, but OpenAI's past superalignment efforts are a good inspiration, dedicating 20% of organization compute to safety research with the rest used on inference.
+Some alignment and finetuning efforts need training, and this can be done in sandboxes with transparency to auditors, either through ZKPs or through third party auditors with access to all code and data in the sandbox.

 [^1]: Their entire proposal can be found [here](https://pauseai.info/proposal), but I don't think the rest of the proposal addresses the concerns that I pose.
 I am not trying to strawman their proposal, and if you